Rectal foreign bodies

-Rectal foreign bodies are not uncommon in emergency departments around the world, and although they are often the source of endless amusement do potentially cause management difficulties.
+Rectal foreign bodies are not uncommon in emergency departments around the world and potentially cause management difficulties.

 The incidence varies according to the region, said to be uncommon in Asia and most common in Eastern Europe 1.
 Typically patients are male with a wide range of age.

-Patients usually know that there is something in their rectum although are often at a loss as to how the object got there.
+Patients usually know that there is something in their rectum although are often at a loss as to how the object got there, although quite clearly embarrassment may prevent them from being completely frank in their account.

 The list of retrieved objects is legion, and due to the chronic nature of the habit are often surprisingly large.
 Objects reported in the literature include: